 IIoT system components run on a variety of platforms, from small resource-constrained devices to enterprise-class machines.
+Platform constraints can be about CPU power, memory capacity, power availability or connectivity capabilities.
 Generally, the development environment is different from the deployment environment.
 The memory footprint, CPU, programming language and environments can vary greatly across these hosts.
 The connectivity platform should be supported on the development and deployment compute platforms used in the system.